moeinoddin/Java-Course-Summary-Notes/Markdown_boostnote/networking.md

 **Port**

 > a host might have many open connections.
-> a port is a unique communication endpoint, a 16bit integer associated with a process. defines to who the connection is established
+> a port is a unique communication endpoint, a 16bit integer associated with a process.
 >
 > > basically the IP is incomplete
-> > the name of the process on that side is also required
+> > a port defines which application the data is related to
+> > the OS needs to distinguish which application should be given the data.

 > \###.###.###.###: 80
 > well-known port for web servers